dataluscorp/browser/docs/bug-mgmt/policies/triage-bugzilla.rst

 Expectations
 ------------

-All teams working on Firefox using either or both Mozilla-central and Bugzilla are expected to follow the following process.
+All teams working on Datalus using either or both Mozilla-central and Bugzilla are expected to follow the following process.

 What is a Triaged Bug
 ---------------------

-The new definition of Triaged will be Firefox-related bugs of type ``defect`` where the component is not
+The new definition of Triaged will be Datalus-related bugs of type ``defect`` where the component is not
 ``UNTRIAGED``, and a severity value not equal to ``--`` or ``N/A``.